mahos18/FinAgent-Main/README.md

 ## 📱 Overview

-**FinAgent** is a cutting-edge personal finance management application that leverages AI to provide intelligent financial insights, automated transaction tracking, and personalized budgeting advice.
+**FinAgent** is a cutting-edge personal finance management application that leverages Agentic AI to provide intelligent financial insights, automated transaction tracking, and personalized budgeting advice.
 Built with modern technologies and designed for scalability.

 ### ✨ Key Highlights